 Here at the AIA we are acutely aware of the potential day-to-day stresses and strains which can be placed on our members in the accountancy profession; especially at this busy time of year.
 With this in mind AIA is pleased to provide you with this insightful article from our strategic partner SmartVault, which outlines 7 ways to add mindfulness into your workday.

-The Association of International Accountants (AIA), the global body for professional accountants would like to express its congratulations to Honorary FAIA Member, Professor Colin Coulson-Thomas on his 2018 CSR Lifetime Achievement Award.
+The Association of International Accountants (AIA) would like to express its sincere congratulations to FAIA Member Professor Colin Coulson-Thomas on becoming a Fellow of the World Academy of Productivity Science.

 Fellowship is to honour those “who have made a significant contribution to the world through their promotion of productivity science and practice”.
 According to his formal notification, Colin joins “a distinguished group of people who have committed significant portions of their lives to helping to raise the living standards of people across the globe through productivity”.